Rahul7037/IMDB-Clone/README.md

 # Tool Used

-HTML
+ Markup : * HTML
-CSS
+          * CSS
-Bootstrap
+          * BootStrap
-JavaScript
+          * OMDB API
-OMDB API
+          * JavaScript

 # Functionality
  Search movies with suggestions
 Click on Movie card for more info
 Add a movie to the favourites list
 Delete movie from the favourites list